-Moving into a college dorm room can be an exciting, yet overwhelming experience.
+Moving into a Residence Hall can be an exciting, yet overwhelming experience.
 As you prepare to start the next chapter in your life, it’s essential to make sure you have everything you need for your home away from home.

 LIM College’s rooms at FOUND Study – Midtown East provide furnishings like desks, beds, kitchenettes (deluxe doubles only), and they all have private/ensuite bathrooms, but there are some essentials you should bring with you.

 In this article, we will look at what you should bring with you to your room at FOUND Study.
 And don’t worry if you can’t fit it all in the car when you arrive, you can always go shopping once you are here.
 This is NYC, after all!

 1. Bedding (to fit a Twin XL Mattress)

 Your bed is the core of the room, so it is important that the place where you rest your head brings you nothing but comfort.
 Make sure you get bedding for a Twin XL Mattress, including a comforter, sheets, and pillows.

 It is essential to have a place to plug in all your devices.
 A UL Approved power strip is the perfect, and safest, option to make sure all your electronics are charged.

 Although we have all come to rely on our phones as our alarm clocks, it doesn’t hurt to get a spare.
 In case you forget to charge your phone, an actual alarm clock is the perfect back-up to wake you up and get you to class on time.